Discover album cover ideas for your next LP

 The Smashing Pumpkins – Zeitgeist

-It depicts the drowning of the Statue of Liberty, which Fairey says symbolises the “demise of many of the ideals upon which the nation was founded.”
+It depicts the drowning of the Statue of Liberty, which Fairey says symbolizes the “demise of many of the ideals upon which the nation was founded.”

 Balbec – Behind the Red Curtain